 3.7.3 Community Open Space and Facilities Key Issues

 Lands managed by the Bureau of Land Management (BLM) and the New Mexico State Land Office (NMSLO) currently provide open space opportunities within the Planning Area.
-However, if these lands should change to private ownership through land swaps or state development, they might be removed from the communities' traditional open space and buffer areas.
+However, if these lands should change to private ownership or control through land swaps or state leases, they might be removed from the communities' traditional open space and buffer areas.

-Open space areas throughout the Planning Area including the county open space, BLM lands and state lands require a coordinated, community-based management plan to maintain and protect these resources while allowing for community uses
+Open space areas throughout the Planning Area including the County open spaces, BLM lands and NMSLO lands require a coordinated, community-based management plan to maintain and protect these resources while allowing for community uses.

 New development on private lands threatens to build over many of the buffer areas and traditional open spaces which help define the rural character of the community.

 Use of off-road vehicles and firearm discharge/target shooting in unauthorized areas as well as garbage dumping on open lands in the Planning Area have also been identified as problems.
+BLM is currently planning to relocate the target shooting area near the Planning Area to a more suitable and safe location.

-3.7.3 Community Open Space and Facilities Key Issues
+3.7.3 Community Open Space Key Issues

-The Community supports a number of the keys to sustainability expressed in the County’s Sustainable Growth Management Plan (SGMP), including:
+Community members support a number of the key issues expressed in the County’s Sustainable Growth Management Plan (SGMP), including:

 SGMP Goal 44: Ensure that adequate public facilities and services are provided and maintained .